RV Camping Accessories – 40 Must-Have Gadgets for RVers

 Some of the links below are affiliate links, which means we will earn a commission on the products or services you purchase using the links.
 There is no additional cost to you and the earnings help keep this website running.
 Read the Affiliate Disclaimer for more information.

-Here are the RV camping accessories we’ve found to be the most essential since we started full-time RV living in 2015.
+Here are the most essential RV camping accessories in 2024.
 Whether you’re new to RVing or have been doing it for a while, you’ll probably find something on this list that will surprise you.
 We’ve even gotten input from our friends who tow trailers and fifth wheels to make this the most comprehensive resource we possibly could.

-So, in no particular order (but organized by category), this is our complete list of must-have accessories for new RVers.
+So, in no particular order (but organized by category), this is our complete list of must-have accessories for new RVers in 2024.

-The electrical system in an RV isn’t made to withstand power drops and surges.
+The electrical system in an RV isn’t made to withstand voltage drops and surges.
 That’s why an electrical management system (or EMS) is a must-have to protect your RV against damage.

-You’ve probably heard about surge protectors, but those will do exactly what the name implies nothing more.
-An EMS (like this one from Progressive Industries) protects against high and low voltage, accidentally plugging into a 220v outlet, reverse polarity, AC frequency and open neutral.
+You’ve probably heard about surge protectors, but those will ONLY do what the name implies – protect against a surge.
+An EMS, like this one from Progressive Industries, protects against high and low voltage, accidentally plugging into a 220v outlet (which is easy to do with a 30 amp plug), reverse polarity, AC frequency and open neutral.
 Read our full review of the Progressive Industries Portable EMS.

 An EMS will cost more up front than a surge protector, but trust me: they’re worth it.
 Your RV is a big investment and it’s probably your home, too.
 This is great insurance to have against campgrounds with overloaded or poorly installed electrical outlets.